stephenslab/smash-paper/README.md

 * `res_pois_hf.RData` contains results from experimenting with different Gaussian denoising techniques in the second stage of the Haar-Fisz Poisson de-noising algorithm.

 `code_paper`: contains three sub-directories.
-* `gaus_data` contains the code for several analyses for Gaussian data using SMASH.
+* `gaus_data` contains the code for several analyses for Gaussian data using SMASH, including examples not covered in the main paper.
 * `pois_data` contains the code for running SMASH on the ChIP-seq experiment from ENCODE.
 * `sim` contains several R scripts for generating figures and tables used in the paper and the supplementary materials.
   + `pois` contains R and Matlab code for generating the simulation results for Poisson observations (`sim_pois.R` and `sim_pois.m`), as well as an R script to test out different Haar-Fisz options (`sim_hf.R`).